 For more information, please refer to the master's program handbook.

 Master's Degree coursework

 The program requires the student to fulfill specified coursework over the course of the student's degree.
 Students have three tracks to complete the M.A. degree and the number of credits required depends on the track the student takes to complete the degree.
-Students should discuss with their advisor which track is appropiate for them given the academic and careet objectives.
+Students should discuss with their advisor which track is appropriate for them given the academic and career objectives.

 Track One: Thesis Option (30 credits)